 A. Lange & Söhne Triple Split

 A. Lange & Söhne is a highly prestigious firm that has a long history of producing some of the most refined, complicated and stylish timepieces in horological history.
-They’re also known for producing virtually all their models in precious metals – which usually means gold.
+Like Patek, they’re also known for producing virtually all their models in precious metals – which usually means gold.

 The Triple Split is the world’s first mechanical split-seconds chronograph that allows for multi-hour comparative time measurements – that is, the Triple Split can compare the times of two opponents in a race, time consecutively starting events or add the times of multi-hour events.